corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 - (Send) (Send) Calling 'send' on initiated sessions sends a session data event and schedules a wakeup event ✅
 - (Send) Calling 'send' on a closed session schedules an error event (not fully implemented, assert CLOSING, CLOSED, WAIT_FOR_FINAL_ACK states)
 - (Send) Calling 'send' multiple times on initiated sessions resumes the flow and sends a session data events each time ✅
+- (Send) Given a flow resumes after receiving a session data event calling 'send' on the session sends a session data event and no session ack ✅
+- (Send) Given a flow resumes after receiving session data events calling 'send' on the sessions sends session data events and no session ack for the session that resumed the flow ✅

 ## Send + receiving

-- (SendAndReceive) Calling 'sendAndReceive' on an initiated session sends a session data event
+- (SendAndReceive) Calling 'sendAndReceive' on an initiated session sends a session data event ✅
 - (SendAndReceive) Calling 'sendAndReceive' on a closed session schedules an error event
+- (SendAndReceive) Given a flow resumes after receiving session data events calling 'sendAndReceive' on the sessions sends session data events and no session ack for the session that resumed the flow ✅

 ## Receiving (can use parameterised tests to assert the same behaviour for sendAndReceive)